-Figure 4.14: Layout of the barrel part of the ST.
+Figure 4.14: Layout of the barrel part of ST which shows 8 modules with 30 double-layers of straw in each capsule.
+Straws of adjacent double layers oriented perpendicular to each other.

-FE electronic boards for straw located along one lateral side of a capsule which are perpendicular to the beam line.
-To achieve the rigidity of the construction is possible due to the low overpressure of gas inside the detector [see PANDA] and straw fixation inside a closed volume.
-The anode wires positioning accuracy is achieved by their fixation in the carbon fiber covers [see ATLAS].
-The capsule provides also thermostabilization of the gas mixture inside straws and protection of the straw surface from humidity.
-It is also minimize the influence of an oscillating humidity quantity on a straw material.
-Figure 4.14 presents the layout of the barrel part of the Straw Tracker.
+The rigidity of the structure is assured by the low overpressure of gas inside the tubes and their fixation inside the capsule volume.
+The anode wire positioning accuracy is achieved by the wire fixation in the carbon fiber covers.
+The capsule also serves for thermostabilization of the gas mixture inside detector volume and for protection of the straw surface from humidity.
+The layout of the barrel part of the Straw Tracker is shown in Figure 4.14.